Tung-Vu-27/pos/README.md

 Technologies used:

-Angular 8
+-Angular 8
-TypeScript
+-TypeScript
-Bootstrap
+-Bootstrap
-Sql Server Db
+-Sql Server Db
-.NET Core 3.1
+-.NET Core 3.1
-C#
+-C#
-HTML
+-HTML
-SASS
+-SASS
 If you'd like to download the project to use full features with HTTP calls, follow these steps:

 Download the zip and extract